thehappycheese/windows_pen_tablet_rust/readme.md

      - `WINTAB.H`
    - I don't know what the actual overall wintab license is.
 I cant find source code for the `wintab32.dll`?
 I suppose that makes it a proprietary thing?
-   - It doen't seem like a great situation from an open source perspective, which is possibly why no rust crate has yet created a wrapper? (e.g. `octotablet` has explicitly marked wintab support as "not planned")
-   - Therefore it is also not my goal to publish a wrapper at this time.
    - My code does not close the context properly, so beware potential issues.
 I had a LOT of trouble getting it to that point.